 Groups require fewer steps to create than channels.
 Groups are best for quick on-the-fly chats with other Zello users.
 Creating a group is a simple 3-step process:

 Channels offer more options in the way of privacy, pre-screening users, and moderation tools.
 Subsequently, there are more steps involved when creating a public or private channel.
-A channel profile must be created by the channel’s creator.
-The creator becomes the “owner” of the channel.
+A channel profile must be created by the channel’s creator, who then becomes the “owner” of the channel.
 Channels are permanent until deleted by the owner.
 The profile contains information such as the channel type, languages supported, general description, location/texting/image options, and requirements for users who want to join.

 The owner may require new users to provide a verbal request, verified phone/emails, or a channel password in order to join.
-The owner can assign mods and admins to help moderate the channel.
-Subscribers can disconnect/reconnect or delete the channel at any time.
-Once deleted, the channel can be re-added if needed.
-Channel conversations are only partially encrypted since channels can be public.
+The owner can assign mods and admins to help moderate the channel, and subscribers can disconnect/reconnect or delete the channel at any time.
+Once deleted, the channel can be re-added if needed; conversations are only partially encrypted since channels can be public.

 These considerations will help you determine whether you should create a group or a channel: